Tylenol Autism Lawsuit

 They may also be very active and fidgety or have trouble waiting their turn.
 Children with ADHD are also more likely to act without thinking about the consequences of their actions.

-According to the US Department of Health and Human Services (HHS), much research has been conducted on the correlation between prenatal acetaminophen exposure and autism (ADHD).
+According to the US Department of Health and Human Services (HHS), much research has been conducted on the correlation between antenatal exposure to acetaminophen, autism, and ADHD.

-Some studies suggest a link between the two health risks of prenatal exposure, such as acetaminophen use during pregnancy, while other fetal exposure studies are inconclusive.
+Some studies suggest a link between the two health risks of antenatal exposure, such as acetaminophen use during pregnancy, while other antenatal exposure studies are inconclusive.

 What is known is that more research needs to be conducted to determine if there is sufficient documentary and scientific evidence that links using acetaminophen during pregnancy and its mental health effects.

-Another study published in JAMA Pediatrics found a correlation between prenatal Tylenol exposure and autism spectrum disorder (ASD).
-The study looked at data from nearly 1,500 children and found that those exposed to acetaminophen prenatally were three times more likely to develop autism spectrum disorder.
+Another study published in the Journal of the American Medical Association (JAMA) Pediatrics found a correlation between prenatal Tylenol exposure and ASD.
+The study looked at data from nearly 1,500 children and found that those exposed to acetaminophen prenatally were three times more likely to develop ASD.

 Tylenol Usage While Pregnant Raises Concerns